ab-gh/ry/README.md

 Eventually I will write some kinda installs script.
 If anyone knows how to do that, dm me (ash#0001)

+### macOS

-For now, download the `ry` file, and copy it inyo your `/usr/local/bin` directory
+For now, download the `ry` file, and copy it into your `/usr/local/bin` directory DO NOT copy into `/usr/bin` as thats always dangerous You might have a permission error, in which case just run `sudo chmod 777 /usr/local/bin/ry`

 ## Usage

 Its really easy.
 Just type `ry <guild id>`

-For example, `ry 231471142685245440`
+For example, `ry 331517548636143626`

 Will output

 ```
 Shard Number:  813
 Cluster Number:  4

-Shard 813 - CONNECTED
+813 : CONNECTED
 ```

 If it doesn't, try again.